imanghafoori1/eloquent-relativity/README.md

 composer require imanghafoori/laravel-relativity  (and take a coffee...)
 ```

-Now the installtion finished, you have to make your models "relative" !
+Now the installtion finished, you first have to make your models "relative" !!!

 By using the `Imanghafoori\Relativity\DynamicRelations` traits on your eloquent models.

 So the `User`, `Article`, `Comment` will have to have this trait one them.

-Now comes the magic part :
+Now comes the sweet part :

 within the `CommentsServiceProvider.php`